-As some of us travel a lot to Oslo for seminars – I’ve compiled a few tips to find your way, as well as on how to get there in the cheapest way (when you can’t use the feet):
+As some of us travel a lot to Oslo for seminars – I’ve compiled a few tips to find your way, as well as on how to get there in the cheapest way (when you can’t use the feet).

-From the airport to the city Centre
+From the airport to the city centre

-From domestic arrival: get your luggage and its 30 meters to the train station.
+- From domestic arrival: get your luggage and its 30 meters to the train station.

-International arrival: once you get out of customs, take a right and go to the end of the corridor – where you will find the train station.
+- International arrival: once you get out of customs, take a right and go to the end of the corridor – where you will find the train station.

-- Orange “flytoget = express train” to the right, goes every 10 mn but is twice as expensive (ca NOK 180,-), and takes only 2-5 mn less.
+- Orange “flytoget = express train” to the right, goes every 10 mn but is twice as expensive (ca NOK 190,-), and takes only 2-5 mn less.
 But if you’re in a hurry and don’t want to wait for the NSB departure, you might want to consider that option.
 If you do, just chose arrival station and swipe your credit card).

 - There are also busses (flybussen, flybussekspressen, OSL-ekspressen) which may bring you closer to your destination, but take about one hour and are rather expensive.

 So cheapest: take the NSB train (red ticket booths) from the airport, from track 4 –